Communications Contact: firstname.lastname@example.org

 Recruitment strategies must be aligned with the overall diversity and business strategy.
 Building a recruiting platform that has enterprise wide accountability among recruiters and hiring managers.
 These companies provide comprehensive diversity and legislative training for recruiters.
 And equally important is how the companies source talent with demonstrated results hiring women and diverse talent.

-Representation is the ultimate outcome that companies want to achieve with women and people of color in the most senior leadership roles.
+Representation is the ultimate outcome that companies want to achieve when women and people of color are represented in the most senior leadership roles.
 In order to ensure continual development companies must have a strong pipeline of talent.
 These companies have done a tremendous job with advancing women.
 The opportunity is how they are advancing people of color into leadership roles with demonstrated results.

 Board Diversity continues to be a growth opportunity for all companies.
 More and more companies are engaging their boards in their diversity strategy.
 Diversity on boards is a proven indicator to ensure a competitive advantage.
-Diversity MBAs Inclusive Leadership Index Best in Class Companies has an average of 65 percent diversity on their boards; which means women and people of color are the majority.
+Diversity MBAs Inclusive Leadership Index Best in Class Companies have an average of 55 percent diversity on their boards; which means women and people of color are the majority.